GSA/digitalgov.gov/content/posts/2016-06-21-trends-on-tuesday-key-trends-for-government-from-mary-meekers-2016-internet-trends.md

     </li></ol>

     <p>
-      <a href="http://www.slideshare.net/kleinerperkins/2016-internet-trends-report">Read the full report</span></a><span style="font-weight: 400"> and share it with your staff to plan how your agency will prepare for the future.</p> {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-314-USA-Flag-on-Button-of-Black-Keyboard-Tashatuvango-iStock-Thinkstock-459372745.jpg" alt="American Flag on button of black keyboard" %}
+      <a href="http://www.slideshare.net/kleinerperkins/2016-internet-trends-report">Read the full report</span></a><span style="font-weight: 400"> and share it with your staff to plan how your agency will prepare for the future.</p> {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-314-USA-Flag-on-Button-of-Black-Keyboard-Tashatuvango-iStock-Thinkstock-459372745.jpg" alt="American Flag on button of black keyboard" caption="" >}}